Momo Kapor: Education

 As a young man, Kapor studied painting at the Academy of Art in Belgrade under the guidance of Professor Nedeljko Gvozdenović.
 Although Kapor graduated with a degree in painting, he had grown fond of writing as a young boy.
 Therefore, while studying art he also occupied his time with news writing.
 Kapor would write news articles and interviews and then accompany his writing with his own representative portrait or illustration.
 It is through this method that Kapor was able to combine his two greatest passions he had in life, painting and writing.

 Literary works

-Kapor is one of the most popular Serbian writers, whose literary phenomenon has spread over three decades.
+Kapor was one of the most popular Serbian writers, whose literary phenomenon has spread over three decades.
 Kapor easily attracted the attention of the public by writing his constant reflections on the reality of the current time.
 The generations of people from former Yugoslavia were connected through Kapor's writings which have become best sellers in Zagreb's publisher "Znanje" and its famous library "Hit".

 Kapor also wrote many documentary films, television shows, and novels.
 His novels, "Una" and "The Book of Complaints" were made into films.
 These films have been translated into many languages including: French, German, Polish, Czech, Bulgarian, Hungarian, Slovenian, and Swedish.
 His most famous works include, "Ada", "Zoe", "From Seven to Three", and "The Chronicle of a Lost City".